 Somewhere To Be (Leighton Aspell) seems in great form – it’s a race we have been targeting for quite some time.
 He runs really well when fresh – Dingo Dollar will be tough to beat having been strongly fancied for the Scottish National before the ground went too quick.
-He is stepping up in trip today but if he stays the trip he must have a solid chance and he deserves some luck as it was galling for owner Paul Armour and the team when he fell with the race in the bag at the last at Leicester last time.
+He is stepping up in trip today but if he stays the trip he must have a solid chance and he deserves some luck as it was galling for the team when he fell with the race in the bag at the last at Leicester last time.
 The team have worked so hard with him to get him back to full fitness so fingers crossed.

 Capital Force (Harry Stock) has recently joined us after John Abernethy purchased him out of Henry De Bromhead’s yard after a recommendation from Bloodstock Agent Gerry Hogan.
 He’s lost his way a little in Ireland but if he could return to some of his old form he could run well but it’s a learning curve today for us and we’ll know far more about him tonight!
 He seems a lovely type and we are hoping for some fun with him this summer.